 Vice Admiral Morrison's World War II campaign service medals and ribbons include the following: American Defense with "A"; Asiatic-Pacific Area (one star); European-African-Middle Eastern Area; World War II Victory.

-Vice Admiral Morrison is marred to the former Betty Israel of Dayton, Washington.
+Vice Admiral Morrison is marred to the former Betty I. of Dayton, Washington.
 They have two children, Donald McGregor, Jr., a Lieutenant in the Coast Guard; and Permelia Ann, wife of Lieutenant James E. Brown, Jr., USCG.